randsleadershipslack/documents-and-resources/howtorands.md

 **I am not writing about you.** I’ve been writing a blog for a long time and continue to write.
 While the topics might come from recent events, the humans involved in the writing are always made up.
 I am not writing about you.
 I write all the time.

-**This document is a living breathing thing** and likely incomplete.
-I will update it frequently and would appreciate your feedback. [^1]
+**This document is a [living breathing thing](https://github.com/randsleadershipslack/documents-and-resources/blob/master/howtorands.md)** and likely incomplete.
+I will update it frequently and would appreciate your feedback.

-[^1]: Version 1.0: Initial draft.
+[^1]: Speculation: there is an idea in this document that’d you’d like your manager to do.
+Thesis: Just because I have a practice or a belief doesn’t mean it’s the right practice or belief fo your manager.
+Suggestion: Ask your manager if they think my practice or belief is a good idea and see what happens.